frc971/971-Robot-Code/frc971/codelab/README.md

 # FRC971 "Codelab"

+## Flatbuffers tutorial

+Flatbuffers has pretty good [tutorials](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html) for how to use them.
+We recommend going through them for more information.

+## Basic control loop

 Welcome!
 This folder contains a "codelab" where you can go through the process of fleshing out a basic control-loop using the same infrastructure as we do for the control loops that normally run on our robots.
 Currently, this just consists